 When you post blogs for your business, refer to your experiences often to establish a pattern of knowledge and expertise.
-Draw on your passion for this niche market of your industry, and by showing your enthusiasm, you will draw in potential clients.
+Draw on your passion for this niche market of your industry.
+By showing your enthusiasm you will draw in potential clients.

 Build Up Your Brand

-One of the hardest things to do as a freelancer is establishing a “brand.”
+One of the hardest things to do as a freelancer is to establish a brand.
 You may think that branding is for big businesses, but branding is vital for every type of business, regardless of size.